 Whether you like it or not, bread has a short shelf life.
 Even the best bread dies young.
-Home bakers may, or may not worry about their loaves turning mouldy.
+Home bakers may or may not worry about their loaves turning mouldy.
 However, anyone would be definitely concerned about their loaves turning stale.
 So, how best to preserve bread?
 Well, a ton of considerations go into keeping a loaf fresh longer.
-Adhering to those aspects lets you enjoy bread for a long time, well for as long as a short-life product should!
+Adhering to those aspects lets you enjoy bread for a long time, well, for as long as a short-life product should!

 The longer we can preserve our homemade bread, the more we can enjoy it at its best.
 Quality bread that stays fresh for days can be made at home without fancy additives or additional ingredients.

 Bread “goes off” by losing moisture as it dries out (staling) or if it develops mould.
 Mould spores are everywhere in the atmosphere.
 They prefer warm, moist and humid conditions to settle and multiply.
-If bread is exposed to the wrong environment it can quickly go off.
+If bread is exposed to the wrong environment, it can quickly go off.

 An acidic environment resists the development of mould.
 Therefore, a dough that has a lower pH value will last for longer.
 Bread that retains more water after it is baked is a more habitable environment for mould spores to multiply.

 The type of flour used impacts the hydration requirements of the bread.
 A significant number of bread loaves are made with Russian or red wheat.
 They will require more water to make a quality dough.

 Fat preserves anything by slowing down starch retrogradation (staling).
 The more the amount of fat, the better the shelf life of the item will be.

 The flour choice can also impact the fat content of the bread.
 For instance, bread baked using almond flour preserves better than all-purpose flour.
 Why?
 The nut component of the almond stores fat.

 Yes, they produce carbon dioxide, but they also produce several other components that improve the structure of the dough alongside the ability for bread to stay fresh for longer.

 Lean, homemade bread if kept well, can last for 3 to 5 days.
 Store-bought bread, on the other hand, lasts for 5 to 10 days.

-Depending on the size of the bread, these baking guidelines could be less, or, for larger “Miches”, a little longer.
+Depending on the size of the bread, these baking guidelines could be less or, for larger “Miches”, a little longer.

-Divide the loaf into thirds or how much you generally eat in a day.
+Divide the loaf into thirds, or how much you generally eat in a day.
 You may even cut the loaf into slices.
 The choice is yours.
 Preserve the remaining portion for long-term storage in the freezer and store the ready-for-eating part in a bread box.

 So, how to preserve homemade bread for 3 to 5 days?
 In that case, you need a bread box.
 Some folks debate the usage of a bread box, yet, it’s a foolproof method to enhance the lifespan of your loaf.

 A bread box used in most parts of the world has the right balance of warmth, humidity and airflow.
-The crust doesn’t get soggy, the starch doesn’t retrograde quickly and mould spores aren’t encouraged to infest the loaf.
+The crust doesn’t get soggy, the starch doesn’t retrograde quickly, and mould spores aren’t encouraged to infest the loaf.

 What’s also important is to wrap the bread before putting it in the bread box.
 Wrapping the bread in a cloth or tea towel (ideally a finely woven one that won’t leave fluff) creates a good barrier around the bread.

-Putting bread in the freezer is advisable for loaves that you want to keep for longer.
+Putting bread in the freezer is advisable for loaves you want to keep for longer.
 Freezing avoids the staling of loaves.
-Even better, it prevents mould growth, although if mould already exists in the bread it may continue to grow (see can bread turn mouldy in the freezer?).
+Even better, it prevents mould growth, although if mould already exists in the bread, it may continue to grow (see, can bread go mouldy in the freezer?).

 To store in the freezer, you have two methods:

 Why?
-You may remove the frozen loaf, pick the number of slices that you will eat, and keep the remaining bread in the freezer.
+You may remove the frozen loaf, pick the number of slices you will eat, and keep the remaining bread in the freezer.

-If you freeze entire unsliced loaves of bread you won’t be able to take it as and when.
+If you freeze entire unsliced loaves of bread, you won’t be able to take it as and when.
 But what you can do is bake it in the oven from frozen at 350 degrees (180C) for 15-25 minutes.

 Why would I want to do this? -I hear you ask!
-Well, when bread is frozen its bready-like aromas decrease.
-There is also moisture lost as the bread returns to room temperature which causes the bread to dry out sooner.
-There’s little we can do about that, however, the moisture will sit on the outside of the bread, making the crust soft.
+Well, when bread is frozen, its bready-like aromas decrease.
+Moisture is lost as the bread returns to room temperature, which causes the bread to dry out sooner.
+There’s little we can do about that.
+However, the moisture will sit on the outside of the bread, making the crust soft.

-To check that a frozen loaf of bread has been properly “refreshed” a temperature probe can be inserted and should read 131F (55C) or above.
+To check that a frozen loaf of bread has been properly “refreshed”, a temperature probe can be inserted and should read 131F (55C) or above.

 If you are following my making bread in bulk strategy to make several loaves at a time, you should consider underbaking the loaves that you are going to store in the freezer.
-It will mean that when you bake the loaves in the oven you can do so at a higher temperature.
+It means that when you bake the loaves in the oven, you can do so at a higher temperature.

-Soft bread is baked for less time and often contains fat, sweeteners and lecithin heavy ingredients such as eggs, soy flour and oil.
-This means that despite not being naturally acidic (soft bread tends to be made quickly) which makes mould an issue, they stay softer for longer.
+Soft bread is baked for less time and often contains fat, sweeteners and lecithin-heavy ingredients such as eggs, soy flour and oil.
+This means that despite not being naturally acidic (soft bread tends to be made quickly), which makes mould an issue, they stay softer for longer.

 Storing soft bread in a sealed bag will keep the softness of the bread preserved for much longer.
 A hard “soft loaf” is a pretty useless item, especially if rolls are too big to fit in the toaster!